ai-adams/pawsy-rasa/data/README.md

 The `availability_moderate` intent captures users who have a balanced schedule, with some free time to care for a dog but also other commitments that limit their availability.
 It reflects the need for breeds that can adapt to a mix of interaction and independence.
 This intent ensures the chatbot can recognize various ways users describe their partially open schedules and guide them toward breeds with moderate care and attention requirements.

+The `budget_high` intent captures users who have a flexible or expansive budget and are willing to spend generously on adoption and ongoing care for their dog.
+These users prioritize quality and suitability over cost, often seeking premium breeds or services.
+This intent ensures the chatbot can identify users unconstrained by financial limitations and recommend high-quality options that match their expectations.

+The `budget_low` intent captures users who have a constrained or frugal budget, seeking affordable options for adopting and caring for a dog.
+These users may prioritize breeds or individual dogs that are low-maintenance and come with minimal upfront and ongoing costs.
+This intent ensures the chatbot can recognize and appropriately assist users with limited financial resources by recommending cost-effective solutions.

+The `budget_moderate` intent captures users with a balanced and fair budget for adopting and caring for a dog.
+These users are comfortable spending a reasonable amount but aim to avoid unnecessary or extravagant costs.
+This intent ensures the chatbot recognizes users with a mid-range budget and provides suitable options that align with their financial comfort.

 The `children_grown` intent captures users with older children (school-aged or teenagers) who are responsible enough to interact with and care for a dog.
 It reflects the need for breeds that are playful, patient, and compatible with more independent and active kids.
 This intent ensures the chatbot can understand various ways users describe households with older children, helping recommend suitable breeds for their family dynamics.

 The `children_none` intent captures users who do not have children or pets in their household.
 It reflects a quiet or child-free environment, which may be ideal for breeds that prefer calmer, less chaotic homes.
 This intent ensures the chatbot understands various ways users can describe their lack of children or pets, helping recommend suitable breeds for their living situation.